cdamundsen/giffer/README.md

 - `--text_size` or `-t`: optional, the size of the subtitle bounding box in pixels, defaults to 15.
 - `--font-face` or `-f`: optional the name of the cv2 hershey font face to use when writing the subtitle.
 Supported names: complex, complex_small, duplex, plain, script_complex, script_simplex, simplex, triplex).
 Defaults to simplex.

+## Notes
+GIF players, according to the internet, like to play at 12 to 15 FPS.
+I've noticed that if I convert a 24 FPS video segment to a GIF, it takes roughly twice as long to play as the interval I selected from the video.
+So the internet appears to be correct.
+I've added a fudge factor that adds every other frame from the desired interval when creating the GIF.
+This should make it play in the appropriate time for 24 or 30 FPS input videos, at the expense of making the GIF a bit choppy.
 ## To do
 I'd like to add the option to read the Tx3g subtitle from the input file and use that as the subtitle.